zerotier/docs/docs/rules.md

     # Allow TCP port 80 (HTTP)
     accept ipprotocol tcp and dport 80;

-ZeroTier’s filter is stateless.
+ZeroTier's filter is stateless.
 If we block all TCP packets except those with the correct destination port, this will prevent reply packets from returning to their senders.